 4. What do I still have to do under unsupervised probation?

 Just because probation is unsupervised does not mean it is over, though.
-You still need to comply with all of the terms of your probation.
-Importantly, this includes:
+You still need to comply with all of the rules (called terms and conditions of probation).
+These include:

 - Not leaving Colorado without prior approval.